phackt/phackt.github.io/_posts/2017-03-27-mitm-non-hsts-example.markdown

 So stop talking, go for the show:
 ![pic1]({{ site.url }}/public/images/mitm-example/pic1.png)

-We have here a non secure HTTP landing page.
+We have here a non-secure HTTP landing page.
 What happens if we click on *"Mon compte ameli"* in order to log in ?
 ![pic2]({{ site.url }}/public/images/mitm-example/pic2.png)

 So we have a secure login page.
 What about the response headers ?